q-pid/discord-server-nuker/readme.md

-<h1 align="center">Discord Server Maker.</h1>
+<h1 align="center">Discord Server Nuker.</h1>

 `Only setup bot I know of!`

 ### Personal-Statement:
 Like with all my scripts, I coded this for my own education!
-Although I only recommend you to use my bot in your own server, because everything else is against discord’s terms of service and could therefore ban you.
+Although I only recommend you to use my bot in your own server, because everything else is against discord’s terms of service.
+It will ban you.

 Insure yourself here: https://www.discord.com/terms